jagadeesh-tolnut/HackerEarth_Codemonk/README.md

 # HackerEarth_Codemonk
-my solitions for the CodeMonk challenes
+my solitions for the CodeMonk challenges